Renawol/IMDB-Movies-Power-BI-/README.md

   - Text box explaining the dashboard

   ## Next commits:
-  -Powerpoint explaining the dashboards
+- Powerpoint explaining the dashboards.
-  -Explanation of the measures, commands and tables used.
+- Explanation of the measures, commands and tables used.

 :pineapple: